douglima8/AEROSOLS-TOOLS/README.md

 # AEROSOLS-TOOLS
-This repository aims to present AOD data manipulation codes from different locations.
+This repository has the function of presenting codes for downloading and manipulating data for the visualization of AOD and CO data from different locations.